wireapp/ansible-sft/README.md

 env | grep HCLOUD_TOKEN > /dev/null || echo "[ERROR] Missing HCLOUD_TOKEN" && exit 1
 ```

+At the moment, you also need AWS credentials in order to create DNS records.
+FUTUREWORK: remove dependency on AWS credentials.

 To start with, create a random number for your server (to avoid name clashes), and cd to the right directory:

 ```